Experience-Monks/nyg-jam3/README.md

 The build is minified and the filenames include the random hash strings in order to avoid server-side caching. (example: main.df8fsdfs.js)<br>
 By default, it also [includes a service worker](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#making-a-progressive-web-app) so that your app loads from local cache on future visits.

-Before create the production build make sure removing everything you don't need.
+Before creating the production build, make sure removing everything you don't need.
 There are many samples in the generator to avoid prompting at the beginning of the project.

 Your app is ready to be deployed.